Hotels in Columbia, Missouri

 Which hotels in Columbia, Missouri offer free parking?

-Which hotels in Columbia, Missouri have a pool?
+Which hotels in Columbia, Missouri have an outdoor pool?

 Which hotels in Columbia, Missouri have suites or extra space?

-Which hotels in Columbia, Missouri have an in-room kitchen or kitchenette?
+Which hotels in Columbia, Missouri have a full in-room kitchen?

 Ready to book in Columbia?